 - Annual trends in outpatient activity [1.6Mb]: New and Return attendances and DNA rates by specialty for Scotland and NHS Boards of treatment; financial years 2005/06 to 2014/15 and alternative presentation allows easier comparison of NHS Boards.

-- Quarterly Outpatient Activity [65Kb]: Summary for Scotland and NHS Boards of treatment; quarters ending September 2010 to September 2015.
+- Quarterly Outpatient Activity [69Kb]: Summary for Scotland and NHS Boards of treatment; quarters ending March 2011 to March 2016.

 In order to view these files, your macro security settings will need to be set to medium.
 To change macro security settings using Tools, Macro, Security - set security level to Medium and re-open the report.